Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Experiments

-\paragraph{Datasets} Our adaptation is performed on the synthetic UAV datasets to real UAV datasets.
+\textbf{Evaluation datasets.} Our adaptation is performed on the synthetic UAV datasets and is expected to improve the performance of the detector on real UAV datasets.
 Since the annotated target images are very sparse in the real application, the training dataset contains only $20$ real images from the target domain and $500$ synthetic images from the source domain.

-We use the Synplay dataset \cite{yim2024synplay} as the synthetic dataset. \textbf{Synplay} is a synthetic human dataset featuring over 73k images and 6.5M human instances, designed to capture diverse human appearances with realistic motions and multiple camera viewpoints.
+We use the \textbf{SynPlay} dataset ~\autocite{yim2024synplay} as the synthetic dataset. \textbf{SynPlay} is a synthetic human dataset featuring over 73k images and 6.5M human instances, designed to capture diverse human appearances with realistic motions and multiple camera viewpoints.
 It enables improved human detection and segmentation, particularly for data-scarce and cross-domain learning scenarios.